Tax Day: Alignment with state and District of Columbia holidays

+Changes in date

+Tax Day may be delayed by natural disasters or public health emergencies.
+Such reliefs may be granted for the entire country or only for certain regions based on FEMA declarations.

-In 2007 a powerful storm and flooding affected the East Coast, and certain states were granted additional time to file.
+In 2007, a powerful storm and flooding affected the East Coast, and certain states were granted additional time to file.
 In some cases, the deadline was extended to as late as June 25.
+In 2023, natural disasters over the winter prompted the IRS to extend California's filing deadline to October 16, and later certain California counties were granted additional relief to November 16.

 In 2020, due to the economic effects of the coronavirus pandemic filing for returns was extended to July 15.
 The tax deadline was again moved in 2021 due to tax code changes from the COVID-19 relief package from April 15 to May 17, 2021.